On the Bike Spreading Problem

 \seclab{formalization} In this section we formalize the Bike Spreading problem.
 We first propose a general definition based on the Influence Maximization problem, and then we consider two special cases, named \sbs and \tbs problems, that target specific bike distributions.

-The Bike Spreading (\bs) problem can be viewed as a special case of the Influence Maximization problem, where the entity that is distributed across the graph are items that cannot be replicated, differently from news and infections.\footnote{The model presented in our paper is not atomic: we allow a bike to be "split" since the value of a node should be understood as the expected number of bikes in that node.} We represent a city as a \emph{directed} graph $G=(V,E)$: $V$ is the set of nodes, where every node represents a different area of the city; $E$ is the set of directed weighted edges capturing the probability of moving from one zone to another.
+The Bike Spreading (\bs) problem can be viewed as a special case of the Influence Maximization problem, where the entity that is distributed across the graph are items that cannot be replicated, differently from news and infections.\footnote{The model presented in our paper is not atomic: we allow a bike to be "split" since the value of a node should be understood as the expected number of bikes in that node.} We represent a city as a \emph{directed} graph $G=(V,E)$: $V$ is the set of nodes, where every node represents a different zone of the city; $E$ is the set of directed weighted edges capturing the probability of moving from one zone to another.
 We define $n=|V|$ and $m=|E|$, and let $\Gamma^{IN}(v)= \{w \in V | (w,v) \in E\}$ and $\Gamma^{OUT}(v)=\{w \in V | (v,w) \in E\}$ denote the set of nodes for which $v$ is the destination or the source, respectively.
-The weight of an edge $e =(u,v) \in E$ represents the \emph{probability} $p_e$ that a bike in node $u$ moves from $u$ to $v$: intuitively, $p_e$ is the probability that an user renting a bike in the area $u$ ends her/his ride into area $v$.
-By allowing self loops to represent bikes that do not move out a node $u$, we have that, for each node $u \in V$:
+The weight of an edge $e =(u,v) \in E$ represents the \emph{probability} $p_e$ that a bike in node $u$ moves from $u$ to $v$: intuitively, $p_e$ is the probability that an user renting a bike in zone $u$ ends her/his ride into zone $v$.
+We use self-loops to represent bikes that stay in the same node (i.e., for bikes that are not used or are borrowed for a ride starting and ending in the same node).
+Then, for each node $u \in V$, we have: